Rick Sund: Managerial career with the Atlanta Hawks

 After his firing, Sund was hired by the Hawks, who had fired Billy Knight.

 Prior to the 2008–2009 season's start, sixth man Josh Childress left for Europe after not receiving an offer higher than his restricted free agent qualifying offer.
 Sund acquired Maurice Evans and Ronald "Flip" Murray to fill Childress' vacancy.
-While Evans was overpaid (three years at $2.5 million per year), Murray did serve as a great sixth man in his one season with the Hawks, averaging 12.2 PPG on .447 FG% from 2008–2009, while being paid $1.5 million.
-The Hawks clinched the fourth seed in the Eastern Conference during the 2008-09 season, edged the Miami Heat in the first round of the playoffs in seven games after falling behind 2–1, and then were swept by the Cleveland Cavaliers in the second round.
+While Evans was overpaid (three years at $2.5 million per year), Murray did serve as a great sixth man in his one season with the Hawks, averaging 12.2 PPG on .447 FG% from 2008 to 2009, while being paid $1.5 million.
+The Hawks clinched the fourth seed in the Eastern Conference during the 2008–09 season, edged the Miami Heat in the first round of the playoffs in seven games after falling behind 2–1, and then were swept by the Cleveland Cavaliers in the second round.

 Over the summer 2009, Sund's Hawks made some more moves.
 They drafted Jeff Teague and Sergei Gladyr.
 As of 2012, Gladyr still has not played an official game with the Hawks.
 He also re-signed free agents Mike Bibby (three years, roughly $6 million per year), Zaza Pachulia, and Marvin Williams (five years at about $7.5 million per year).
 Then, Sund acquired Jamal Crawford via trade for Speedy Claxton and Acie Law, and Crawford went on to become the NBA Sixth Man of the Year, averaging 18.0 PPG on .449 FG% in the 2009–2010 season.
 He also signed free agents Joe Smith and Jason Collins, neither of whom made significant contributions in the 2009–2010 season.
 The Hawks won 53 games that season, clinched the third seed behind the Orlando Magic, and edged the Milwaukee Bucks in seven games after falling behind 3–2.
 In the second round, the Magic swept the Hawks in the most lopsided playoff series in NBA history.
 Joe Johnson made a comment following one of the losses that he didn't care if Hawks fans showed up.